googlemaps/java-fleetengine-auth/README.md

 Fleet Engine Consumer SDK User | Grants permission to search for vehicles and to retrieve information about vehicles and trips.
 Tokens minted by a service account with this role can be used from your ridesharing consumer app mobile devices.
 Fleet Engine Driver SDK User   | Grants permission to update vehicle locations and routes and to retrieve information about vehicles and trips.
 Tokens minted by a service account with this role can be used from your ridesharing driver app mobile devices.
 FleetEngine Service Super User | Grants permission to all vehicles and trips APIs.
 Tokens minted by a service account with this role can be used from your backend servers.
+Fleet Engine Delivery Consumer SDK User | Grants permission to search for tasks using a tracking ID, and to read but not update task information.
+Tokens minted by a service account with this role are typically used from a delivery consumer's web browser.
+Fleet Engine Delivery Untrusted Driver User | Grants permission to update delivery vehicle location.
+Tokens minted by a service account with this role are typically used from your delivery driver's mobile devices.
+Fleet Engine Delivery Trusted Driver User | Grants permission to create and update delivery vehicles and tasks, including updating the delivery vehicle location and task status or outcome.
+Tokens minted by a service account with this role are typically used from your delivery driver's mobile devices or from your backend servers.
+Fleet Engine Delivery Fleet Reader | Grants permission to read delivery vehicles and tasks and to search for tasks using a tracking ID.
+Tokens minted by a service account with this role are typically used from a delivery fleet operator's web browser.
+Fleet Engine Delivery Super User| Grants permission to all delivery vehicles and tasks APIs.
+Tokens minted by a service account with this role are typically used from your backend servers.

 Each role is tied to a `com.google.fleetengine.auth.token.FleetEngineTokenType`, and each type of token can be constrained to a specific resource: